Director General, International Labor Organization

-USCIB is delighted to honor Paul Polman, chief executive officer of Unilever.
+USCIB is delighted to honor Guy Ryder, director general of the International Labor Organization.
+The theme of this year’s dinner is Resilient Institutions that Matter.
 Each year this gala event attracts several hundred industry leaders, government officials and members of the diplomatic community to celebrate open markets and the recipient of USCIB’s highest honor.

 Established in 1980, USCIB’s International Leadership Award is presented to a senior business executive who has made significant policy contributions to world trade and investment, and to improving the global competitive framework in which American business operates.
 Join us for what will be a truly memorable evening!